christophrumpel/christophrumpel.github.io/_posts/2017-09-28-8-chatbot-use-cases-for-your-and-your-company-that-actually-work-today.md

 ---
 layout: post
-title: "8 chatbot use-cases for you and your company"
+title: "8 chatbot use-cases for you and your company that actually work today"
 article_description: "While lots of people already know about what a chatbot is, many still have problems to think of use-cases for it.
 This is something I want to change today."
 ---